intel/llvm/sycl/doc/design/PrivateAlloca.md

 corresponding member of the input `sycl::kernel_handler`.
 This change will be needed to support this extension in non-SPIR-V targets, i.e., in targets with emulated specialization constants.

-An `addrspacecast` instruction is needed on the returned pointer in case the returned pointer is not decorated, i.e., the `DecorateAddress` argument is `sycl::access::decorated::no`.

 `llvm.sycl.alloca` is handled in `sycl-post-link`.